collapsed-stacks/startups/questions/1222/why-are-a-lot-of-young-inexperienced-hackers-better-at-creating-and-running-co.md

 - posted by: [eyedar](https://stackexchange.com/users/976190/eyedar) on 2014-10-31
 - score: 23

-<p>I am a computer scientist and someone that was an early employee of a newsworthy startup in my mid-20s.
-Like another answer said, there is definitely selection bias and reporter bias at work here, and that's probably the biggest contributing factor. </p>
+I am a computer scientist and someone that was an early employee of a newsworthy startup in my mid-20s.
+Like another answer said, there is definitely selection bias and reporter bias at work here, and that's probably the biggest contributing factor.

-<p>However, the young types that are successful have two other advantages that haven't yet been mentioned:</p>
+However, the young types that are successful have two other advantages that haven't yet been mentioned:

-<p>(1) When you're young you don't know what's impossible.
+(1) When you're young you don't know what's impossible.
 As you get older and come up with ideas, you more easily dismiss them because your life experience gives you a broad perspective on why an idea might not work.
 When you're young you don't have that perspective and you just do it.
 When you hit those roadblocks that an older person might have thought of, you either fail or creatively overcome them.
-Those that overcome roadblocks obviously can reach a point where their older counterparts would not because older folks would not have even started in the first place.</p>
+Those that overcome roadblocks obviously can reach a point where their older counterparts would not because older folks would not have even started in the first place.

-<p>(2) A young person is fresh out of school or still in school.
+(2) A young person is fresh out of school or still in school.
 They are learning the latest and greatest technologies, methods, recent research, etc. When they're thinking about ideas their perspective is naturally focused on what's possible with these new emerging technologies because that's all they know.
 Older folks have to take the time to learn new stuff themselves, if they even have the time.
 Most of the time we're concerned with leveraging what we already know or leveraging the cumulative effect of what we know, not on new stuff.
-If you look at the companies who have had young "geeks" as founders, they have all leveraged something new, either technologically or conceptually new.</p>
+If you look at the companies who have had young "geeks" as founders, they have all leveraged something new, either technologically or conceptually new.

-<p>The combination of these to factors gives younger people an advantage.
-But don't fall for the selection bias -- most still fail, you just don't hear about it.</p>
+The combination of these to factors gives younger people an advantage.
+But don't fall for the selection bias -- most still fail, you just don't hear about it.

 ## Answer 1241